cesarvr/micro_service/lib/controller/Readme.md

   // it just extends the behaviour of crud. (eg: everytime you call db:create it just logs the content) var debug = require('./lib/controller/crud_log/crud_decorator')(debug);

+  //you can use this type of extension to avoid touching crud code see [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).

 ```